How To Use NPS To Drive Growth For Your SaaS

 Integrate NPS along the customer journey and start tracking customers with good NPS scores and the ones with low scores.
 Tag recurring issues and identify obstacles and friction points in the customer journey that is damaging your company’s net promoter score and overall customer experience.

 Some product adoption issues might be caused by customers not finding the features they need in your product, even if those exist.
-If a ”missing feature” is a common answer to your qualitative NPS question, your marketing team needs to drive their attention into improving feature discovery – the first step towards product adoption.
+If a ”missing feature” is a common answer to your qualitative NPS question, your marketing team needs to drive their attention to improving feature discovery – the first step towards product adoption.

 One of Userpilot’s customers, Kommunicate, had exactly this problem – users kept requesting features that were already there.
 Users couldn’t find what they needed, and their product adoption stalled.